truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 ![nodes](/images/hearn-misunderstand-nodes.png)

+Figure: [Mike Hearn's bizarre obsession](https://medium.com/@octskyward/on-consensus-and-forks-c6a050c792e7) with money that doesn't belong to him.

 #### Hard Forks Threaten Bitcoin's Accumulated Security

 With soft forks, there are **no surprises**.
 Your money is protected by the "old rules".

-Because **a system is only as secure as the adversarial environment it has historically survived**, we can translate "..protected by the old rules" as "..safe" (for Bitcoin, anyway).
+Because **a system is only as secure as the adversarial environment it has historically survived**, we can translate "..protected by the old rules" as "..safe" (for 6-year-old Bitcoin, anyway).

 With hard forks, your money is subject to a *new* system.
 In principle, "a hard fork" could mean anything: stealing money, printing money, freezing the network permanently, it's all on the table.